AgalmicVentures/Environment/scripts/README.md

 #### `AugmentLines.py`
 Augments lines of text (e.g. with a time stamp).

+#### `ConvertEpochTime.py`
+Converts an epoch time into UTC times for all possible divisors (seconds, milliseconds, microseconds, and nanoseconds).

 #### `CsvToJson.py`
 Converts CSV documents to JSON with a variety of transformation options.